Yang-Mills-Utiyama Theory and Graviweak Correspondence: Graviweak correspondence

-The fermion Lagrangian consists of the weak dual-spinor in the Lorentz metric space as (\ref{WspinEoML}), and it is extended to the weak dual-amphospinor in the amphometric space depicted as (\ref{lassign}).
+The fermion Lagrangian consists of the weak dual-spinor in the Lorentz metric space as (\ref{WspinEoML}), and it is extended to the weak dual-amphospinor in the amphometric space schematically shown in (\ref{lassign}).
 When we allow mixing different $\theta$ values in the dual-amphospinor as (\ref{RFF}), the dual-amphospinor $\bm\Xi(\theta_1,\theta_2)$ has the diagram in the amphometric space under the graviweak point of view like

 It suggests the $\SUW$ symmetry of the Higgs spinor originates at the space-time $\SU\!(2)$ symmetry.

 When we accept the graviweak correspondence, we can understand a fermion mass is induced by the Yukawa coupling of $\SL2C$ Weyl-spinor and $\SUW=\SU_{ L} (2)$ Higgs spinor.
 From the quantum field theoretic view, We reconsider an electron mass term here.
 We respect the Higgs field as the space-time $SU(2)$ spinor and utilise the first differential formalism for a gravitational interaction term, the same as the Weyl spinor;